peterhinch/micropython-samples/README.md

 ## timed_function
 Time a function's execution using a decorator

-## fastbuild - Pyboard use under Linux
-Build MicroPython with your frozen bytecode, put the Pyboard into DFU mode, and deploy the build to the board with a single command.
-Takes just over 60 seconds on a fast PC.
-Note the use of make's j argument to use mutliple cores.
-Empirically 8 gave the fastest build on my core i7 4/8 core laptop: adjust to suit your PC.

-Includes udev rules to avoid jumps from /dev/ttyACM0 to /dev/ttyACM1: ensures Pyboards of all types appear as /dev/pyboard.
-Also rules for USB connected WiPy and FTDI USB/serial adaptor.

-Improved build script: ``buildpyb``
-This checks the attached pyboard.
-If it's a V1.0, V1.1 or Lite it builds the correct firmware and deploys it.
-Otherwise it produces an error message.
-It uses the supplied ``pyb_check`` utility which depends on ``pyboard.py`` being on the path.
-Install (from micropython/tools) and test first.

-Optional argument ``--clean`` - if supplied does a ``make clean``.
-Strongly recommended after pulling new sourcecode.

-There are a couple of site specifics here. ``pyb_check`` assumes the udev rule above is applied to put the device on ``/dev/pyboard``. ``buildpyb`` assumes a frozen modules directory ``stmhal/modules``.
-Modify to suit.

 ## ESP8266
 benchmark.py Tests the performance of MQTT by periodically publishing while subscribed to the same topic.
 Measures the round-trip delay.
 Adapt to suit your server address and desired